CHAPTER FIVE: THE SHIELD OF FAITH TO QUENCH ALL THE FIERY DARTS OF THE WICKED!

 And when Herod would have brought him forth, the same night Peter was sleeping between two soldiers, bound with two chains: and the keepers before the door kept the prison.
 And, behold, the angel of the Lord came upon him, and a light shined in the prison: and he smote Peter on the side, and raised him up, saying, Arise up quickly.
 And his chains fell off from his hands.
 And the angel said unto him, Gird thyself, and bind on thy sandals.
 And so he did.
 And he saith unto him, Cast thy garment about thee, and follow me.

 And he went out, and followed him; and wist [saw] not that it was true which was by the angel; but thought he saw a vision.
 When they were past the first and the second ward [cell blocks], they came unto the iron gate that leadeth unto the city; which opened to them of his own accord: and they went out, and passed on through one street; and forthwith the angel departed from him.
-And when Peter was come to himself, he said, Now I know of a surety, that the Lord has sent His angel, and hath delivered me out of the hand of Herod, and from all expectation of the people of the Jews.
-And when he had considered the thing, he came to the house of Mary the mother of John, whose surname was Mark; where many were gathered together praying.

 And as Peter knocked at the door of the gate, a damsel came to hearken, named Rhoda.
 And when she knew Peter's voice, she opened not the gate for gladness, but ran in, and told how Peter stood before the gate.
 And they said unto her, Thou art mad.
 But she constantly affirmed that it was even so.
 Then said they, It is his angel.
 But Peter continued knocking: and when they had opened the door, and saw him, they were astonished.
 But he, beckoning unto them with the hand to hold their peace, declared unto them how the Lord had brought him out of the prison.
 And he said, Go shew these things unto James, and to the brethren.
 And he departed, and went into another place."

-Jesus told Peter in John 21:18, "Verily, verily, I say unto thee, When thou wast young, thou girdest thyself, and walkest whither thou wouldest: but when thou shalt be old, thou shalt stretch forth thy hands, and another shall gird thee, and carry thee whither thou wouldest not."
-Way down deep Peter knew that God would provide and that he was going to be okay because of what Jesus had told him and he was sound asleep and seemed to be quite comfortable.
+Jesus told Peter in John 21:18, “Verily, verily, I say unto thee, When thou wast young, thou girdest thyself, and walkest whither thou wouldest: but when thou shalt be old, thou shalt stretch forth thy hands, and another shall gird thee, and carry thee whither thou wouldest not.”
+Way down deep Peter knew that God would provide and that he was going to be okay because of what Jesus had told him and he was sound asleep and seemed to be quite relaxed.
 When we get into a situation where we have to battle for our faith we must always remember the Word of God, the promises of God.
-When Abraham was taking Isaac to sacrifice him Abraham knew that God had told him that he was going to be a "father of many nations."
+When Abraham was taking Isaac to sacrifice him Abraham knew that God had told him that he was going to be a “father of many nations.”
 God had given him Isaac and Abraham knew that Isaac was his heir that God had promised him and that somehow God would provide a sacrifice just like we need to relax and let God fulfill His plan and purpose for our lives.
-When God gives us something to do just do what you know to do and when and if you fail just remember Jesus tore the veil into the Holiest so that we can go to God in full assurance of faith by the blood of Jesus that was shed for the remission of our sins.
+When God gives us something to do just do what you know to do and when and if you fail just remember Jesus tore the veil into the Holiest so that we can go to God in full assurance of faith cleansed by the blood of Jesus that was shed for the remission of our sins.

 Hebrews 10:16-23, "This is the covenant that I will make with them after those days, saith the Lord, I will put my laws into their hearts, and in their minds will I write them; And their sins and iniquities will I remember no more.
 Now where remission of these is, there is no more offering for sin.

 Having therefore, brethren, boldness to enter into the holiest by the blood of Jesus, By a new and living way, which He hath consecrated for us, through the veil, that is to say, His flesh; And having an high priest over the house of God; Let us draw near with a true heart in full assurance of faith, having our hearts sprinkled from an evil conscience, and our bodies washed with pure water.
-Let us hold fast the profession of our faith without wavering; (for He is faithful that promised;)"
+Let us hold fast the profession of our faith without wavering; (for He is faithful that promised ;)”

 The people in Acts were praying for Peter without ceasing, but evidently were looking at what happened to James and were just doing what they knew to do and they didn't appear to expect much.
 They told Rhoda that she was mad and she had to constantly affirm that Peter was alive and at the gate and Peter had to keep knocking to get them to even come to the gate.
 The people were astonished that their prayers were answered and just like Matthew 17:20 says "If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you."
 All they needed was a mustard seed of faith for God to be able to free Peter and praying in tongues and allowing the Holy Spirit to pray through us is one of our mightiest weapons and since they were fresh from the day of Pentecost I am sure they were aware of this fact.